 If you must have something to drink, let it be water, tea or coffee.
 For sodas and juices are to grown-ups what candy is to kids.
 Do you really want to consume something that has 18 teaspoons of sugar and more than 240 calories per 600 ml serving, and provides zero nutritional value?
 Chuck diet variants too.
 A study in Obesity revealed that diet soda drinkers were more likely to have a high percentage of fat in their bellies.

 Sound sleep lets you focus and increases productivity.
-Research has shown that sleep-deprived people are prime contenders for health problems such as increased risk for depression, type 2 diabetes and stress.
-A University of Chicago study has also shown that dieters who get their daily hours lose more fat than the sleep deprived.
+Research has shown that sleep-deprived people are prime contenders for health problems such as the increased risk for depression, type 2 diabetes, and stress.
+A University of Chicago study has also shown that dieters who get their daily hours lose more fat than the sleep-deprived.

 Adopt these healthy living habits in the New Year and reap their benefits through life!